North Woods Project:

 The digital and analog artifacts developed by the NWP accumulate to a landscape of public memory and meaning-making in the form of a multi-layered mesh of deep-mapping techniques.
 Using location-based technologies, deep-mapping shapes our approach to digital-field methods by sustaining a growing collection of artifacts specifically tied to places.
 Through this method we can practice critical cartography by including participatory design, which expands upon new and existing narratives about space and place from a diverse range of perspectives and knowledge.
 April O’Brien offers a similar method/ology in her work with countermapping (O’Brien, 2024) based on Ulmer’s work with electrate choragraphy (O’Brien, 2020).
 As such, we build from this work to demonstrate how methods from critical cartography can be used for pedagogy in concert with digital environmental communication projects to richly layer information and deepen engagement with places.

 Deep mapping is an important method that informs our approach to digital field methods using location-based technologies.
 As a method for critical cartography, deep mapping combines a diverse range of perspectives, histories, knowledges, and experiences in order to create meaningful narratives about a place.
 This project extends previous work that applied deep mapping techniques to environmental storytelling (Butts and Jones, 2021).
-Through practices like bodystorming (Milligan, N.D.), localization (Jones, N.D.) and participatory design (Weaver, 2022), we demonstrate how designers can use spatial techniques to craft compelling stories about places and to make connections with the communities, histories, and cultures that compose them.
+Through practices like bodystorming (Milligan, 2024), localization (Jones, 2024) and participatory design (Weaver, 2022), we demonstrate how designers can use spatial techniques to craft compelling stories about places and to make connections with the communities, histories, and cultures that compose them.
+Building on Nathaniel Rivers' concept of "geocomposition,"" which integrates physical spaces and digital media to create place-based narratives, our approach to deep mapping similarly emphasizes how writing and rhetoric are shaped by geographical context.
+Geocomposition enables us to see place as composed through rhetorics, deepening our engagement with the North Woods through the layered, situated practices of critical cartography.
 Using creative and place-based methods in concert with locative media allows designers to engage communities in participatory projects on pressing social and environmental issues, creating platforms for active participation in spatial storytelling.

 On April 27 and 28, 2024, the second annual BioBlitz took place in the North Woods on the University of Rhode Island campus.
-To open the weekend, I led a workshop about field notes.
+To open the BioBlitz weekend, I led a workshop about field notes.
 Often used in ecological science, ethnographic research, and narrative writing, field notes are a practice that varies from formal to freeform, depending on the style and goals of each individual.
+Field notes are a valuable tool for digital writing and art-based research (ABR).
+Digital and physical notation methods intersect and augment each other.
+For example, smartphone apps such as Seek, iNaturalist, and Merlin enable users to enter information for help identifying a species.
+During the Bioblitz event, several students used such apps to help with their observations, recorded in pocket-sized notebooks.
+In this hands-on setting, handwritten field notes were used as a grounding technique to orient participants to the North Woods.
+In a sense, their notes were a tangible example of art-based research, as constellations of art, writing, and data.

 Figure 3.1: Students from the North Woods Conservation and Hiking Club, as well as the DWELL Lab Team, participate in a place-based field notes workshop led by AnnaFaith Jorgensen.
 Photo courtesy of Madison Jones.